 Wallace Center’s Pasture Project continues to work with the Wisconsin DNR to pilot the use of regenerative grazing as a conservation management strategy on multiple sites managed by the agency.
 Pasture Project, University of Wisconsin, and WI-DNR are working to scale and solidify the case for grazing public grasslands instead of burning, mowing, or spraying.
 As of Spring 2020, conservation grazing is being implemented on 30 sites on over 400 acres, with additional sites in the approval pipeline.

-Market demand for locally grown food is stronger than ever.
-In response to this demand, small and mid-sized farmers are scaling up their businesses and entering wholesale markets.
+Small and mid-sized farmers are scaling up their businesses and entering wholesale markets.
 While these farms are committed to quality and to safe production practices, it can be cumbersome and costly for them to comply with buyer requirements made with large-scale agriculture in mind.

 GroupGAP was developed in 2016 by the USDA and the Wallace Center to help farmers of all sizes meet federal regulations and wholesale food safety requirements.
 The USDA GroupGAP Audit Program is a model that allows individual farmers to certify their practices as part of a centrally managed group, and provides an umbrella of support, with the local group and participating producers addressing food safety compliance cooperatively.